israelcvidal/DistributedSystems/README.md

-# Assignments of Distibuted System's course of Federal University of Cear√°(UFC), Brazil #
+# Assignments of Distibuted System's course of Federal University of Cear·(UFC), Brazil #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### 1. Threads ###